odin-lang/odin-lang.org/content/docs/inline-asm.md

 `#simd[N]T`.

 A `$name` parameter is a compile-time immediate (`$ctrl: u8`).
-It must not be pointer-like.
-Its value is only known, and only range-checked, at instantiation.
+It must not be pointer-like, and its value is only known—and only range-checked—at instantiation.

 ## Bindings